-Earlier we explained there are three types of dice - Sidekick Dice, Character Dice, and Action Dice.
+Earlier we explained there are three types of dice-Sidekick Dice, Character Dice, and Action Dice.

-Basic Action Dice can go with any Basic Action Card.
+Basic Action Dice, a subset of Action Dice, can go with any Basic Action Card.
 Each player will need 8 Sidekick Dice to play.

 Before playing, you'll choose up to 8 character and action cards and their corresponding dice (up to 20 total).
-Those cards inform exactly what those dice can do.
+Those cards say exactly what those dice can do.
 Sidekick Dice have no cards (they all do the same thing) but can count as characters when they're in the Field Zone on their character face (the one with the stats).

 Characters have levels (normally three).
-These levels are shown on the card from left to right, 1 to 3, and each have the character's icon and stats.
+These levels are shown on the card from left to right, 1 to 3, and each show the character's icon and stats.

-Cards having multiple dice in the Field Zone represents those characters working extra hard for you, for example Captain America attacks with about double his normal effort (by using both dice), not that there are two Captain America doing your bidding.
+Cards having multiple dice in the Field Zone represents those characters working extra hard for you; for example, War Machine is attacking with about double his normal effort (by using both dice), not that there are two War Machines doing your bidding.